-Like dogs, cats can be trained to follow verbal commands – here’s how to teach your cat to roll over onto their back or side.
+A step-by-step guide for how to teach your cat to roll over on their back or side

 The next step you can try is to get them to go from lying down to rolling over onto their side or back.
-As well as being fun for you, this training will help to keep your cat mentally stimulated and by using positive reinforcement will hopefully boost their confidence too.
+As well as being fun for you, this training will help to keep your cat mentally stimulated.
+By using positive reinforcement will hopefully boost their confidence too.

 - a quiet room with no distractions

-- tasty treats that don’t require a lot of chewing
+- tasty treats that don’t need a lot of chewing

 - patience and the ability to get low to the ground